golubitsky/blog/_posts/2022-04-05-On-A-Glorious-Spring-Day.md

 #### Addendum

-I also listened to Bernstein conduct Mahler 2.
+I also listened to Bernstein conduct _Mahler 2_.
 Glorious is the word.